aridjayarecipes/cutesrecipes.web.app/content/post/1963-easiest-way-to-prepare-perfect-garlicy-brussels-sprouts-and-carrots-with-crispy-bacon.md

 1. 1.
 Place a 2 qt. sauce pan on the stove with 1 1/2 quarts of water and 1 teaspoon of salt, bring to a boil
 1. 2.
 Peel and cut carrots into 1/4 inch half-moon cuts.
 1. 3.
-Slightly trim the core and cut an 'X' in the core of each brussels sprout.
+Slightly trim the core and cut an &#39;X&#39; in the core of each brussels sprout.
 Set sprouts aside.
 1. 4.
 Place the carrots in boiling water for 4 minutes.
 Take out with slotted spoon and rinse with cold water to stop the cooking.
 Set aside.
 1. 5.
 Place the Brussels sprouts in boiling water for 5 minutes.
 Take out with slotted spoon and rinse with cold water to stop the cooking.
 Set aside.
 1. 6.
 Place bacon in a large skillet and cook over medium-high heat, turning occasionally, until evenly browned, about 8 to 10 minutes; drain and cool on paper towels.
 Crumble.